 It is not necessary to collect your clippings unless they cover the grass and block the sunlight from reaching the lawn.
 Grass clippings are rich in nutrients, and by returning them to the turf in small amounts you are actually creating a healthier turf.
 Grass clippings do not contribute to making thatch.
 In fact, by adding them back to the turf your thatch will form slower.
 On the other hand, you can collect the clippings if you want to.
 Clipping removal causes no significant loss of nutrients.
 Clippings are only a problem if you mow your grass improperly.

 The best type of mower is one that you maintain well, keep sharp and use regularly.
 The type of cutting action makes only a minor difference.
 A sharp mower is most important.
 A dull mower will damage the leaves, allow for more disease development and make the lawn look shabby.
 Both cylinder and rotary types of mowers work well.
 To select the mower that is right for you, consult the brochures of the leading manufacturers, chat with your neighbours or the grounds staff at sports clubs in your vicinity.

-Remember: Mow your new Rolawn turf as soon as it needs it.
+Mow your new Rolawn turf as soon as it needs it.
 It is not the height of cut, but how much of the leaf you cut off that is important.
-Never remove more than 1/3rd of the grass height at any one time.
+Never remove more than a quarter of the grass height at any one time.